I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

-We employ two state-of-the-art attribution methods to evaluate the effectiveness of the candidate techniques: the method by \citet{IslHarLiuNar+15} based on a random forest and the method by \citet{AbuAbuMohNya+18} which primarily builds on a recurrent neural network.
+We employ two state-of-the-art attribution methods to evaluate the effectiveness of the candidate techniques: the method by \citet{IslHarLiuNar+15} based on a random forest and the method by \citet{AbuAbuMohNya+18} which primarily uses a recurrent neural network.
 The approaches differ in the extracted features, where \caliskan employ a mixture of lexical and syntactic features, while \abuhamad use lexical tokens only.
 As a result, we gain insights on how the learning algorithms and the features impact an anonymization.
-The authors of the methods report an accuracy of 98.04\% and 97.65\%, respectively, on similar datasets of source code from the GCJ competition.
+Technically, we build on the framework of \citet{QuiMaiRie19} and the corresponding implementations.
+As a coherence check, we compare the performance of our setup with the original C++ dataset used by \citeauthor{QuiMaiRie19} The results are shown in \autoref{tab:reprod} and differ only slightly, indicating a valid experimental setup.

-\autoref{tab:default} shows the performance of the two attribution methods on our dataset.
-In contrast to the original publications, the performance drops by 20-30\% in our evaluation setup.
-We carefully checked our implementation of the methods but could not find any defects.
-We thus credit this performance drop to two factors: First, we remove all comments and layout features during pre-processing, which eliminates trivial clues for discriminating developers.
+When applying the methods of \caliskan and \abuhamad to the two datasets of C source code considered for our evaluation, the performance changes significantly, as shown in \autoref{tab:default}.
+The accuracy decreases by up to 22\% points for the GCJ dataset and 62\% points for the GH dataset.
+We identify three factors contributing to this drop: First, we remove all comments and layout features during pre-processing, which eliminates trivial clues for discriminating developers.
 Second, we focus only on C code, which is less diverse in comparison to C++.
-Consequently, less information is available for the attribution and the classification of coding style.
-Nonetheless, two out of three authors in our dataset are still correctly attributed by the two methods, demonstrating the need for code anonymization.
+Third, the GH dataset consists of real-world code, which is characterized by a large variety of functionalities.
+Consequently, less information about the coding style is accessible for attribution.
+Nevertheless, roughly one out of three authors is correctly attributed by the two methods for both datasets, demonstrating the need for code anonymization.

-In addition, \autoref{tab:default} shows our new uncertainty score for the two attribution methods with $k=5$.
-Although both methods attain a similar performance, their uncertainty score differs considerably.
-The approach of \caliskan yields 0.84, whereas the method of \abuhamad reaches only 0.26, indicating large differences in confidence between the authors and a better identification.
-We examine these differences later when evaluating the candidate techniques in Sections \ref{sec:results-stat-attr} and \ref{sec:results-adapt-attr}.
-Note that the uncertainty score changes only slightly when we vary the neighborhood size $k$, and thus we keep $k=5$ for the remaining experiments.
+In addition, \autoref{tab:default} shows our new uncertainty score for the two attribution methods for $k=5$.
+Despite their similar performance, the uncertainty scores differ considerably.
+The approach of \caliskan yields 0.84 on the GCJ dataset, whereas the method of \abuhamad reaches only 0.26, indicating large differences in confidence between the authors.
+We examine these disparities later in Sections \ref{sec:results-stat-attr} and \ref{sec:results-adapt-attr}.
+For different values of $k$, the uncertainty score changes only slightly and thus we keep $k=5$ for the remaining experiments.